Ben Brown: Chef, loving uncle, 'champion of the people'

 "I know we're the blood relatives," she added.
 "But Matt, a lot of people there, really loved him.
 He really loved them as well."

 This time, it was right before Christmas.
-Ben showed up with 20-pound fish in a bag of ice.
+Ben showed up with a 20-pound fish in a bag of ice.

 "Oh yeah, I had it on the plane!" he said.